Man at a kitchen counter with loose capsules and an amber glass, illustrating NMN and NAD+ supplements

 NMN is one step away from becoming NAD+ inside your cells.
 Dr. David Sinclair, a professor of genetics at Harvard, has been researching NMN for years and takes it himself every morning.

 NR is a similar molecule, two steps away from NAD+.
-Dr. Charles Brenner, who discovered NR's role in this process, advocates for this form instead.
+Dr. Charles Brenner, who first mapped NR's role in this process at the University of Iowa, advocates for this form instead.
+His team's 2016 study in Nature Communications (Trammell et al., PMID 27721479) was the first to show that an oral dose of NR raises NAD+ in people.

 What Do the Clinical Trials Actually Show?